gabeklein/expressive-mvc/README.md

 <h2 id="concept-async">Working with async and callbacks</h2>

-Because dispatch is taken care of, all we need to do is edit values.
+Because dispatch is taken care of, all we need to do is edit values as needed.
 This makes the asynchronous stuff like timeouts, promises, and fetching a piece of cake.

 ```ts
 class StickySituation extends VC {